bodowd/bodowd.github.io/_posts/2024-06-18-chembl-column-properties.md

 < 0.1, which they classified as significant value repetitions.
 In the chembl database, I found ~87% of floating-point columns had a NDV ratio
 <= 0.1, even higher than the datasets the authors looked at.
-As they point out in the paper, Dicitonary Encoding would be effective here.
+As they point out in the paper, Dictionary Encoding would be effective here.

 I suspect that this result could be due to values in the database that come from assays that are more discrete than one would expect.